 - Spot bonus (given at the time of accomplishment)

 - Newly acquired skill bonus

-According to inc.com, here are five conditions that must be met to have a successful variable pay program:
+According to inc.com, there are five conditions that must be met in order to have a successful variable pay program:

 As a business owner, you know that your most valuable assets are your employees.
 You can’t be successful without great employees, but those same employees will search for other job opportunities if they are not adequately engaged, recognized, and rewarded for their efforts.

 Take time to ensure your pay strategy is retaining, motivating, and empowering your employees.
 For help diagnosing whether or not your compensation package is effective, see Compensation Strategy Simplified or contact your certified HR expert.